superlincoln953/Free-Official-Youtube-Content/CONTRIBUTING.md

 ## Contributing to this List (Hacktoberfest Friendly! 🎃)

 We welcome contributions to expand and improve this list!
 This project is also a great way to contribute to **Hacktoberfest**.
+This project doesn't need any coding skills in order to contribute

 ### General Contribution Guidelines: